tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

 split <- initial_split(option_prices, prop = 1 / 100)
 ```

-We process the training dataset further before we fit the different Machine learning models.
+We process the training dataset further before we fit the different ML models.
 For that purpose we define a `recipe` which defines all processing steps.
 For our specific case we want to explain the observed price by the 5 variables that enter the Black-Scholes equation.
 The *true* price should obviously not be used to fit the model.
 The recipe also reflect that we standardize all predictors to ensure that each variable exhibits a sample average of zero and a sample standard deviation of one.

 ```r
 rec <- recipe(observed_price ~ .,